-- 1. Following the unexcused absence, a call will be made to the number that is provided by the parent during enrollment and a notice of absence letter will be sent to the parent/guardian at the address provided during enrollment. - 2.
-Following the second unexcused absence, the District Attorney's (DA's) Oce will send an Attendance Alert Letter to the parent/guardian.
-The school will monitor the student's absences. - 3.
-Following the unexcused absence, the student is referred to the Truancy Intervention Program.
-Parent/guardian will be mailed a letter to attend a mandatory meeting with the truancy officer. - 4.
-The meeting will be held an MEF School.
-The parent/guardian will meet with the officer and efforts will be made to link them to services in the community, as agreed upon, to eliminate or reduce barriers that prevent the student from attending school regularly. - 4.
-Targeted students will be referred to Early Warning (EW) Meetings that are held at the Montgomery County Phelps-Price Justice Center with representatives from the school, Montgomery County Courthouse, Juvenile Court, and the DA's once parent/guardian and student must be present at the EW Meeting.
+1. Following the unexcused absence, a call will be made to the number that is provided by the parent during enrollment and a notice of absence letter will be sent to the parent/guardian at the address provided during enrollment.

+2. Following the second unexcused absence, the District Attorney's (DA's) Office will send an Attendance Alert Letter to the parent/guardian.
+The school will monitor the student's absences.

+3. Following the unexcused absence, the student is referred to the Truancy Intervention Program.
+Parents/guardians will be mailed a letter to attend a mandatory meeting with the District Resource Officer.

+4. The meeting will be held at MEF/MPS School or office.
+The parent/guardian will meet with the District Resource Officer and efforts will be made to link them to services in the community, as agreed upon, to eliminate or reduce barriers that prevent the student from attending school regularly.

+5. Targeted students will be referred to Early Warning (EW) Meetings that are held at the Montgomery County Phelps-Price Justice Center with representatives from the school, Montgomery County Courthouse, Juvenile Court, and the DA's once parent/guardian and student must be present at the EW Meeting.